 Booster lessons are mini private lessons designed to give a "boost" with one-on-one instruction.
 These lessons are 15 minutes long and can be scheduled during freestyle sessions or during public skate.
 These lessons can be used to prepare for evaluations or to work on a maneuver that skaters may be struggling with.
 The lessons can also be used to learn new skills or to get an idea of what private lessons are all about.

 Booster lessons must be signed up for in advance in the Pro Shop or directly with the Director of Skating.
 The fee per Booster Lesson is $15 per 15-minute session and must be paid for in the Pro Shop prior to the lesson.
 Booster lessons include ice time.
-Booster lessons can be held on Freestyle Ice or on the Public Skate Session.
+Booster lessons can be held on Freestyle Ice or on the Public Skate Session and during classes where enrollment permits them.

 Looking to enhance your learning experience?
 Fill out one of our Private Lesson Request Forms located in the Pro Shop and take a private lesson with one of our valued instructors.
 These lessons are a great way to help your skater focus on and improve skills that might be giving them trouble or to achieve and enhance the skills they already know.